 Continue reading Bats: The mammal, the myth, the legend

-Today’s post comes from Evan McCaul and Steve Kingston, ecologists with Ontario Parks’ Northwest Zone.
+Today’s post comes from Ontario Parks’ Northwest Zone.

 Did you know that bats play important roles in our ecosystems and are unique in being the only type of mammals that can truly fly?

 All bats in Ontario are nocturnal predators that feed primarily on insects like moths and mosquitoes.
-There are eight different bat species across Ontario, including three species at risk: the Little Brown Bat, the Northern Long-eared Bat and the Tri-coloured Bat.
+There are eight different bat species across Ontario, including three species at risk: Little Brown Myotis, Northern Myotis, Eastern Small-footed Myotis, and Tri-colored Bat.